 Can I get a refund if I decide the course isn't for me?

 Yes!
-Our usual refund policy is "30 days from purchase," but since the course doesn't start until 3 October, we're extending the refund date to "the 3rd of November."
-If you decide you don't like the course for whatever reason, just reach out by then and we'll be happy to refund you.
+We have a 30-day, no questions asked refund policy.
+If you decide you don't like the course for whatever reason, just reach out by then and I'll be happy to give you a full refund.

 Will there be assignments or homework?